Many of you have asked what a work-at-home schedule looks like while homeschooling 2 kids bilingually.

 However, our nanny has not been able to come for several months, so I have been working from home while homeschooling my kids.

-If you’ve been following us for the past few years, you’ll know that it’s taken trial and error to figure out what works, especially as the kids grow and their needs change.
+If you’ve been following us over the years, you’ll know that it’s taken trial and error to figure out what works, especially as the kids grow and their needs change.

 On days when I wonder if homeschooling was the right choice (now there is no choice), I remind myself the benefits: